scouten/ericscouten.travel/content/2021/04-21+dallas-to-seattle/day-2-to-new-mexico/index.md

 +++
-title = "Day 2: To New Mexico" date = 2021-04-22
+title = "Dallas to Seattle Day 2: To New Mexico" date = 2021-04-22
 updated = 2021-05-07